Story: Kang Hyeon-su (Park Yong-ha) has made a few wrong financial decisions and is just about to commit suicide when he changes his

 Then there is also Kim Min-jeong ("Flying Boys", "The Forbidden Quest") as Yoo Seo-yeon.
 Her big round eyes instantly awaken men's protective instinct, and this even though she is a calculating and oftentimes rather cold businesswoman, who didn't get into the position she is in now by mere luck.
 She is always one step ahead of her colleagues and only starts to defrost when she meets the more childish Hyeon-su.
 Towards the end there is almost a love relationship unfolding, but the movie only hints at it so that you don't need to worry about the film becoming a drama in the end.
 "The Scam" is a stock market thriller and also doesn't try to be anything else.
 And that's a good thing.
 Even though this statement maybe has to be relativized in the respect that director Lee Ho-jae tries to appeal to morality at the end.
 Especially the epilogue that is inserted into the end credits and feels truely out of place stresses this.
 But how can Lee talk about morality when he introduces us to characters who stand completely outside of such borders?

 Hyeon-su may be one of the good guys but it's still a fact that he earns his money with stock fraud, too.
 He gets richer when others get poorer.
 That's capitalism as he admits in a pretty proud manner right at the beginning.
 And what about Yoo Seo-yeon?
-She apparently is also belonging on the good side, yet earns her money by supervising the money of businessmen who got rich over night and don't want to lose most of their cash by having to pay their taxes.
-Or she simply launders their money.
+She apparently is also to be counted among the good guys, yet earns her money by laundering that of others.
 No, there are no good guys here and even if shades of grey are always welcome in a thriller, there is still someone lacking we can sympathize with.
 But that's also because the drawing of the characters has fallen by the wayside, too.
 Many of the introduced characters are simply sketched out quite roughly.
 This is where one of the script's weaknesses becomes apparent.
 Despite the research of actor-turned-director Lee Ho-jae the screenplay has some deficits.
 During the whole stock market fraud there is a good amount of terminology thrown at us, but how exactly all of this works remains unclear.
 There are some basics we are taught, but trading with stocks can't be that easy in the end, otherwise everyone could do it.

 Naturally, it would have been fatal if director Lee hadn't knitted his movie in such a coarse way, because if he had done otherwise "The Scam" only would have been comprehensible for stock brokers.
 There is just the problem that the film lacks some real tension because of its sometimes rather dry subject, even if obviously the director wanted to pep things up with some tricks, like gangsters and brawls he inserted.
 However, it's not enough to entertain the audience until the end.
 There are often some drop-downs concerning the pacing that could have been avoided with a well-balanced script.
 A lot of things are only touched, too, e.g. Hyeon-su's family, and thus there are mainly the luxurious sets and polished pictures that can really impress.
 What's laudable, though, is that contrary to similiar films the viewer can always keep track of the events unfolding despite some twists.
 The rest of the movie doesn't offer anything new, yet transfers the all too familiar heist-story into a refreshingly different milieu.
 "The Scam" isn't the next big thing, but at least it delivers some nice alternation for all those who want to see a Korean movie again that doesn't fall into the category of romanic comedy.